dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-5 Memory Hierarchy.md

 Performance of main memory is described by latency and bandwidth.
 Memory latency is the time elapsed between the memory access request is issued and when the data is available to use by CPU.
 Memory bandwidth defines how many bytes can be fetch per some period of time, usually measured in gigabytes per second.

+#### DDR

-DDR (double data rate) DRAM technology is the predominant DRAM technology supported by most CPUs.
+DDR (Double Data Rate) DRAM technology is the predominant DRAM technology supported by most CPUs.
 Historically, DRAM bandwidths have improved every generation while the DRAM latencies have stayed the same or even increased.
 The table @tbl:mem_rate shows the top data rate, peak bandwidth, and the corresponding reading latency for the last three generations of DDR technologies.
 The data rate is measured as a million transfers per sec (MT/s).
 The latencies shown in this table correspond to the latency in the DRAM device itself.
 Typically, the latencies as seen from the CPU pipeline (cache miss on a load to use) are higher (in the 50ns-150ns range) due to additional latencies and queuing delays incurred in the cache controllers, memory controllers, and on-die interconnects.
 See an example of measuring observed memory latency and bandiwdth in [@sec:MemLatBw].

 -----------------------------------------------------------------
    DDR       Year   Highest Data   Peak Bandwidth  In-device Read